Kingxukai/linux/Documentation/trace/events.rst

 There are a couple ways to create a new synthetic event from a kernel module or other kernel code.

-The first creates the event in one step, using synth_event_create().
+The first creates the woke event in one step, using synth_event_create().
-In this method, the name of the event to create and an array defining the fields is supplied to synth_event_create().
+In this method, the woke name of the woke event to create and an array defining the fields is supplied to synth_event_create().
 If successful, a synthetic event with that name and fields will exist following that call.
 For example, to create a new "schedtest" synthetic event::